SnapLogic/developer.snaplogic.com/source/index.html.md

 * Java 8 (JDK)
 * Maven 3
-* A Snaplex, including the `keys.properties` and `global.properties` files/data provided by [SnapLogic Support](mailto:support@snaplogic.zendesk.com?subject=Requesting%20Snap%20Development%20Credentials) upon request for Snap development
+* A Snaplex, including the `keys.properties` and `global.properties` files,
+or alternatively including the `.slpropz` file.
+These files are provided by [SnapLogic Support](mailto:support@snaplogic.zendesk.com?subject=Requesting%20Snap%20Development%20Credentials) upon request for Snap development

 <aside class="notice">
 We also recommend using an Java IDE like <a href="https://www.jetbrains.com/idea">IntelliJ IDEA</a>, <a href="https://eclipse.org/ide">Eclipse</a>, or <a href="https://netbeans.org/">NetBeans</a>.